 If you have, then you can play around with the name of the table to ensure it is less than or equal to 30 characters.
 You can do this by:

 - Removing vowels from words (e.g. customer_historic_invoice_billed (32 characters) could become customer_historic_invc_blld (27 characters))

 - Abbreviating words in the table name using commonly known abbreviations (e.g. customer_historic_invoice_billed (32 characters) could become cust_hist_invoice_billed (24 characters))

 Avoid Reserved Words

-There are several words in Oracle SQL that are reserved for use by the database.
+There are several words in SQL that are reserved for use by the database.
 These words should not be used to create tables with.

 A common example is User.
 Creating a table with the name of User will probably cause an error, because user is a reserved word.
 If you create it without an error (for example, by enclosing it in quotes), then it will still cause confusion.

 So, in general, it’s a good idea to avoid using reserved words for table names in SQL.

 Don’t Add Prefix of Object Type to the Name

 In the earlier days of database development, it was a common practice to add a prefix to an object name that signals what kind of object it is.